Sujit-1010/LEUKEMIA_DETECTION_MODEL/README.md

-# LEUKEMIA_DETECTION_MODEL
+# Leukemia-Detection-model
-Model to detect blood cancer and it's stage.
+Our model detect the diagnosis and stage of the cancer.